Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations: Correlation Results and Discussions

 We first show the correlations between $\Omega$ and strange hadrons as a function of the reduced momentum $k^*$ in the pair rest frame using the event mixing normalization.
 Figure~\ref{fig:4} presents the correlation functions for (a) $\Omega^{-}$-$K^+$, (b) $\Omega^{-}$-$\bar{\Lambda}$, and (c) $\Omega^-$-$\bar{\Xi}^+$ pairs for 0--5\% centrality Au + Au collisions at 7.7 GeV.
 The normalization between the same event and the mixed event distributions is determined by the $k^*$ region of 0.6--1.5 GeV/$c$.
 There is a distinct correlation between $\Omega^-$ and $K^+$, indicating that SC must play a major role in the $\Omega^-$ and $K^+$ yields, with the typical correlation length on the order of less than $k^*$ of 0.5 GeV/$c$.
 The $\Omega^-$ may also be correlated with the anti-hyperons of $\bar{\Lambda}$ and $\bar{\Xi}^+$, but the current simulated results do not have sufficient statistics to be definitive.

 Figure~\ref{fig:5} shows (a) $\Omega^{-}$-$K^+$, (b) $\Omega^{-}$-$\bar{\Lambda}$, and (c) $\Omega^-$-$\bar{\Xi}^+$ correlations for 0--5\% centrality Au + Au collisions at 14.6 GeV.
 The $\Omega^{-}$-$K^+$ correlation at 14.6 GeV seems to be less prominent than that at 7.7 GeV.
-This could be explained by our normalization scheme that involves the dilution of the $\Omega^{-}$-$K^+$ correlation by uncorrelated kaons, which are expected to be more significant at 14.6 GeV.
+This could be explained by our normalization scheme, in which the normalization factor is the number of uncorrelated $\Omega^{-}$-$K^{+}$ pairs.
+More kaons are produced at higher energies, resulting in more uncorrelated kaons pairing with $\Omega$ at 14.6 GeV, diluting the correlation between the $\Omega^{-}$-$K^{+}$ due to the combinatorial background.

 According to Table~\ref{table:syst_glw1}, the correlation between $\Omega$ and anti-hyperons may also be susceptible to the two $\Omega$ production scenarios.
 The middle and right panels of Figs.~\ref{fig:4} and \ref{fig:5} show the $\Omega^{-}$-$\bar{\Lambda}^{0}$ and $\Omega^{-}$-$\bar{\Xi}^{+}$ correlation functions using the event-mixing technique at 7.7 GeV and 14.6 GeV, respectively.
 At both energies, the $\Omega^{-}$-$\bar{\Lambda}^{0}$ results lack enough statistics for a definitive conclusion, whereas some level of the $\Omega^{-}$-$\bar{\Xi}^{+}$ correlation may exist.
 However, there is no significant difference between $\Omega^{-}$-$\bar{\Xi}^{+}$ and $\bar{\Omega}^{+}$-$\Xi^{-}$, similar to the $\Omega$-$K$ results.